 Chilling before baking: Prior to baking, you can place the stuffed and formed cookies in the fridge for 15-30 minutes to help them hold their shape.
 This can be especially helpful if your cookie dough has become a bit warm while working with it.

-Storing: Store in an airtight container at room temperature for several days or up to a week in the fridge.
-The baked cookies can be frozen for up to three months.
+Storing: Store in an airtight container at room temperature for several days or in the fridge for up to 5 days.
+The baked cookies can be frozen for up to 3 months.

 Keywords: pumpkin cheesecake cookies, pumpkin cream cheese cookies